Skip to content

 Changing the directory in which pip installs modules

-In the case where you do not want to use a venv (which is the recommended approach as it can avoid many of the complexities related to the manual management of the $PYTHONPATH), pip might quickly fill the space available in your $HOME directory when installing modules.
+In the case where you do not want to use a venv, pip might quickly fill the space available in your $HOME directory when installing modules as it is the default installation location.
 If you want to avoid this situation, you can change the directory in which pip install packages by default.
-Imagine that your project directory is /project/home/pxxxxxx and you want pip to install modules in there.
-To do so, the first step is to create a configuration file:

 Important note: